Building Local Warning Networks for the Detection and Human Dimension of Ciguatera Fish Poisoning in Indonesian Communities

 Project organization and funding

-S-HAB) and Fishery Science – FIS, PICES Technical Committees on Data Exchange – TCODE and on Monitoring – MONITOR, and the PICES FUTURE Science Program (Forecasting and Understanding Trends, Uncertainty and Responses of North Pacific Marine Ecosystems) Science Program (specifically, Research Theme 3 on How do human activities affect coastal ecosystems and how are societies affected by changes in these ecosystems? ”).
-The HD Committee is the parent committee for the project.
+The project had strong connections and interactions with the PICES Scientific Committees on Human Dimensions (HD), Fishery Science (FIS), and Marine Environmental Quality (MEQ) (through the Section on Ecology of Harmful Algal Blooms in the North Pacific – S-HAB), PICES Technical Committees on Data Exchange (TCODE) and on Monitoring (MONITOR), and the PICES FUTURE (Forecasting and Understanding Trends, Uncertainty and Responses of North Pacific Marine Ecosystems) science program (specifically, Research Theme 3 on “How do human activities affect coastal ecosystems and how are societies affected by changes in these ecosystems?”).
+HD was the parent committee for the project.

-Dr. Alexander Bychkov was appointed by the PICES Executive Secretary to serve as the Project Coordinator and is responsible for the management of the fund, and for the annual reporting on its disposition to MAFF/JFA and to PICES Finance and Administration Committee.
+A total MAFF contribution for the project was $292,653 CAD: $99,861 in Year 1, $99,875 in Year 2 and $92,917 in Year 3.
+Dr. Alexander Bychkov was appointed by the PICES Executive Secretary to serve as the Project Coordinator and was responsible for the management of the fund and annual reporting on its disposition to MAFF/JFA and to PICES Finance and Administration Committee.
+In PICES, the Finance and Administration Committee took on the task of reporting to Governing Council on the financial and management aspects of the project.

 Meetings and Events